How To Talk to Your Partner About Finances

 By doing this, you'll reduce defensiveness and spark healthy opportunities for change.

 Want to save for your future?
-Whether it's first-year baby costs, retirement savings, going on vacation or an emergency fund, it's best to start with the basics.
+Start with the basics, whether it's first-year baby costs, retirement savings, going on vacation or an emergency fund.

 Look at your income — what you take home after taxes, insurance and other deductions from your paycheck.
 Talk about your debt, assets, and most importantly, your financial goals as a couple.
 That way you and your partner are on the same page when it comes to a shared vision for your future.